 Medium.com article on “30 Ways to Transform Your Company with ERP Business Software” utilised the Panorama Consulting Solutions 2018 ERP Report.
 It illustrates the reasons for companies implementing ERP:

 I will attempt to look at the benefits of ERP from the angle of how it is relevant to our Singapore Success Stories.
 When possible, I will share some of the real Singapore case stories to illustrate my points further.

 1. Enable Management Beyond the Line-of-Sight

 Not all companies need ERP.
-If the company managers can control and obtain the status of work visually in one room, then the benefits of ERP may not be significant to them.
+If the company managers can control and obtain the status of work visually in one room, then the benefits of ERP may not be important to them.
 But most of the companies had probably grown beyond this stage.
 So, systems such as ERP will help management to manage beyond the Line-of-Sight.

 More than 20 years ago, I was working in a local manufacturing company.
 The boss used to make more than SGD 100K of net profit a year when the revenue was SGD 1M.
 Years later, when revenue grew to above SGD 10M.
 But, guess what, the net profit was still SGD 100K.

 The owners of that company were very hands-on people.
 They started the company through proper control of the cost, personally getting the sales, adequate supervision of the manufacturing process, and even doing the delivery themselves.
 They were quick to know if there were issues and able to solve the problem quickly.